'We're Fighting For Our Lives' — Patients Protest Sky-High Insulin Prices

 There were protesters from at least 12 states, mainly Ohio, Illinois, Indiana and Kentucky, but also from as far away as New York.
 Lautner, who now lives outside Cincinnati, rented a school bus with a dozen others to make the 112-mile trip.

-"Insulin is kind of the face of the drug pricing crisis in America," says Elizabeth Fiester, founder of T1International who has Type 1 diabetes herself.
+"Insulin is kind of the face of the drug pricing crisis in America," says Elizabeth Pfiester, founder of T1International who has Type 1 diabetes herself.
 "We literally die without it," she says.
 "We're fighting for our lives."

 This was the third time the group had protested at Eli Lilly headquarters.
-Last fall, when the group held its first protest there, Fiester says, as it was "the first time where people living with Type 1 were able to physically stand and show that people are angry enough to come out."
+Last fall, when the group held its first protest there, Pfiester says, as it was "the first time where people living with Type 1 were able to physically stand and show that people are angry enough to come out."

 If you can't afford your insulin

-Note: A previous version of this story misspelled Elizabeth Pfiester's last name as Fiester.